 Discovering Peru’s Amazon Jungle is an amazing experience, but discovering it from a luxury Aria River boat is an indulgence you’ll never forget.
-The Aqua Amazon, with 16 handsomely appointed suites and opulent common areas is one of world’s most exclusive river boats.
-Over three days you travel deep in the Amazon Jungle, sailing along the two largest tributaries of the Peruvian Amazon, the Ucayali and the Marañon, as well as on the mighty Amazon itself.
-Enjoy outstanding on-board service, the best naturalist guides and gourmet cuisine deigned by Pedro Miguel Schiaffino – one of Peru’s leading chefs and specialists in Amazonian cooking.
-Discover the best of Peru’s hospitality with our 12 days luxury Amazon River cruise & Machu Picchu vacation package.
+The Aqua Amazon, with 16 sumptuously appointed suites and opulent communal areas is one of world’s most exclusive river boats.
+Over three days you travel deep into the Amazon Jungle, sailing along the two largest tributaries of the Peruvian Amazon, the Ucayali and the Marañon, together with the mighty Amazon itself.
+Enjoy outstanding on-board service, leading naturalist guides and gourmet cuisine deigned by Pedro Miguel Schiaffino – one of Peru’s leading chefs and an authority on Amazonian cooking.
+Discover the best of Peru’s hospitality with our 12 day luxury Amazon River cruise & Machu Picchu vacation package.

 For your comfort and convenience we offer an in-country 24 hours emergency telephone line whilst you travel.
 We will always be there to help.

 We are based in Peru, so we know all of the latest news and developments about tourism in the country.
 Whether it’s the opening of a new hotel, the closure of a restaurant or the discovery of a new Inca Trail, our Peru travel experts are the first to know.

 We quality assure everything included in our packages, from tours to hikes to hotels and more.
 Feel secure in the knowledge that you will have a high quality experience when traveling with Luxury Peru Tours.

 We are knowledgeable about everything to do with Peru, and we believe that this sets us apart from our competition.
 Ask us about unique experiences to enhance your trip, or which hotels don’t have good wifi, or the best place to pick up a baby alpaca scarf; we have the answers.